-- Step I. Agency Head or Designee.
+Step I. Agency Head or Designee.
 A grievance shall be submitted to the Agency Head or designee.
-A meeting with the Union representative and/or grievant shall be held within ten (10) days of receipt of the grievance and a written response shall be issued within ten (10) days thereafter. - Step II.
+A meeting with the Union representative and/or grievant shall be held within ten (10) days of receipt of the grievance and a written response shall be issued within ten (10) days thereafter.

+Step II.
 The Office of Labor Relations.
-The parties acknowledge that orderly administration of the contract grievance procedure requires the Undersecretary for Director of Labor Relations to play an active role in the contract grievance procedure.
-Accordingly, no grievance shall be deemed ripe for submission to arbitration unless and until the Director of Undersecretary for Labor Relations has had an opportunity to resolve the grievance.
-An unresolved grievance may be

-Director Undersecretary may hold a conference within sixty (60) days of receipt of the grievance and issue a written response within fifteen (15) days of the conference.
+The parties acknowledge that orderly administration of the contract grievance procedure requires the Undersecretary for Labor Relations to play an active role in the contract grievance procedure.
+Accordingly, no grievance shall be deemed ripe for submission to arbitration unless and until the Undersecretary for Labor Relations has had an opportunity to resolve the grievance.
+An unresolved grievance may be appealed to the Undersecretary for Labor Relations within twenty (20) days of the date of the Step I response.
+Said Undersecretary may hold a conference within sixty (60) days of receipt of the grievance and issue a written response within fifteen (15) days of the conference.

-The Union shall submit grievances to Step II by electronic mail, directed to a designated email address as identified by the Undersecretary for Labor Relations; the office of Labor Relations shall provide email confirmation to the Union of receipt.
-If an individual member submits a timely grievance via paper, said method of submittal shall not, in and of itself, constitute ground for the grievance to be deemed procedurally flawed.
+The Union shall submit grievances to Step II by electronic mail, directed to a designated email address as identified by the Undersecretary for Labor Relations; the Office of Labor Relations shall provide email confirmation to the Union of receipt.
+If an individual member submits a timely grievance via paper, said method of submittal shall not, in and of itself, constitute grounds for the grievance to be deemed procedurally flawed.
 The Union shall establish an email address for the purpose of receipt of Step II grievance responses from the Office of Labor Relations; the Union shall provide email confirmation to the Office of Labor Relations of receipt of Step II responses.